WLAN-Pi/wlanpi-webui/README.md

 python3 -m pip install mock
 ```

-This is required, otherwise the tooling will fail when tries to evaluate which tests to run.
+This is required, otherwise if missing, the tooling will fail when tries to evaluate which tests to run.

 From the root directory of this repository run: